dpwiese/personal-website/content/posts/site-setup.md

 I decided that while the way MathJax handled the unknown function was prefered, it ultimately made no difference in my using MathJax over KaTeX - I'd still have to find alternative Latex functions/characters that would properly render the entirety of whatever equation I was writing.
 In the case of `\uuline{*}` this was as simple as `\underline{\underline{*}}`.

+### KaTeX

 I ultimately opted for KaTeX but know that in the future, should any reason arise, I can always easily switch to MathJax.
 The KaTeX integration was accomplished exactly as described in the blog post above, shown below for convenience.
-The KaTeX CSS and JavaScript was imported in a footer partial, in this case `extra-foot.html`:
+The KaTeX CSS and JavaScript was imported in a footer partial, in this case `extra-foot.html`.
+Here is the code from <a href="https://eankeen.github.io/blog/posts/render-latex-with-katex-in-hugo-blog/" target="_blank">Render LaTeX with KaTex in Hugo Blog</a>:

 ```html
 <link